+APPENDIX A-2

-APPENDIX A-2 Certain Information Relating to the Housing Finance Bond Program Loans As of June 30, 2011 (unaudited) (\$ in thousands)
+Certain Information Relating to the Housing Finance Bond Program Loans As of December 31, 2012 (unaudited)

+(\$ in thousands)

 The following tables set forth various characteristics of the single family mortgage loans financed with Housing Finance Bonds ("Program Loans").

 The information about the status of Program Loans is provided solely for the purpose of describing the experience of the Housing Development Fund under the Housing Finance Resolution.
-This information does not include 361 loans in the aggregate amount of \$5,433,831 made under a special program for the 2001 flood victims and down payment assistance.
-These loans, made from revenues, are primarily structured with no payments due before maturity.
+This information does not include 488 loans in the aggregate amount of \$6,540,838 made under a special program for the 2001 flood victims and a special program for down payment assistance.
+The flood loans, made from revenues, are primarily structured with no payments due before maturity and the down payment assistance loans are deferred with principal payments only after deferral.